spco/astrid/README.md

 ## Package dependencies

-The following packages are required, and easily installable by your preferred package manager if they are not present in your installation:
+The following packages are required.
+Most should be part of any python3 distribution, but are easily installable by your preferred package manager if they are not present in your installation:
 * argparse
 * json
 * subprocess
 * numpy
 * collections
+* re
+* os
+* time